kshlsa/fortress/docs/developers/faucet.md

 # Faucet

-Check how to obtain testnet tokens from the Torque faucet website {synopsis}
+Check how to obtain testnet tokens from the Fortress faucet website {synopsis}

-The Torque Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
+The Fortress Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
 Request funds from the faucet either by using the [Keplr Wallet](../guides/keys-wallets/keplr.md) or follow the instructions on this page.

 ::: tip
 Follow the [Metamask](./../guides/keys-wallets/metamask.md), [Keplr](./../users/wallets/keplr.md) or [Keyring](./../users/keys/keyring.md) guides for more info on how to setup your wallet account.